Red-crested korhaan: Sexual dimorphism

 The male has gray-blue head feathering with an area of reddish feathers on the nape.
 When males attract females, the feathers of their vertex rise to form a crest and those of the throat and neck swell.
 The females and the immatures have brown rather than gray head feathers.

 Habitat

 The red-crested korhaan inhabits diverse environments: dry savanna, bushveld, thorny scrubland, but sometimes also wet woodland.
 It is a sedentary rather than migratory bird.

+Call

+The red-crested korhaan has a very distinct call.
+See The call of the red-crested korhaan.